 Understanding the Customer Experience

-Prior to this age of comprehensive digital analytics, the customer experience could only be explored at a very basic level.
+Prior to this age of comprehensive digital analytics, the customer experience could only be explored at a very basic level and it was incredibly difficult figuring out how to gain customer insight.
 Basic website analytics could tell you how many times a link was clicked, or how many times an error occurred.
 What it couldn’t tell you is why all of these things happened.
-Now, digital customer analytics have taken customer insight to a new standard.
+Now, digital customer analytics and other customer insight tools have taken customer insight to a new standard.
 Customer insight solutions allow you to see the whole transaction or path the user took on any device at any time.

 Utilizing the Information Silo